ImpostorEngineer/ImpostorEngineer/posts/03-reduce-problem.md

 ## `Array.prototype.reduce()` Syntax

-When I saw the word `accumulator`, I thought it only adds values.
+When I saw the word `accumulator`, I thought it only adds numbers 🤦‍♂️.
 It can accumulate `objects` too.

 ```JavaScript
 Array.reduce(function (accumulator, currentValue) {